MIXAILAB/MTL-NucleusSeg/README.md

 This repository contains the implementation of a novel multi-organ nucleus segmentation framework

 ## Key Features
-###1.
+##1.
 Pre-Processing for Standardization and Variability Reduction

 This stage ensures consistent quality across histopathological datasets by addressing staining intensity variations and preparing reliable training data.

-####Reference Selection: Criteria to identify representative reference images for style transfer.
+%####Reference Selection: Criteria to identify representative reference images for style transfer.
-Style Transfer: Harmonization of visual characteristics across datasets.
+%Style Transfer: Harmonization of visual characteristics across datasets.

-####Label Crafting: Preparation of high-quality training data to enhance model reliability.
+%####Label Crafting: Preparation of high-quality training data to enhance model reliability.

-###2.
+##2.
 Proposed Model Architecture
 The framework employs a multi-task learning model with an encoder-decoder structure, integrating advanced techniques for effective segmentation:

 Multi-Dilated Residual U-Net with Bottleneck Transformer: